 Active Essex believes that all people have the right to take part in sport and physical activity free from harm and abuse.
-We recognise that children and vulnerable adults are at increased risk and that their protection is of paramount importance.
+We recognise that children and some adults are at increased risk and that their protection is of paramount importance.

 Introduction to Safeguarding Adults in Sport

 As well as having policies and procedures for protecting children and young people it is good practice for sport and activity organisations to create, adopt and implement an adult safeguarding policy.

 You should ensure all of your committee members, leaders, coaches, members and participants understand the foundations of implementing the policy and how to spot and act upon concerns.

 The video below discusses the key principles of safeguarding adults, including empowerment accountability and protection.

 The video provides top tips for dealing with a safeguarding issue and links to wider advice and information.